HMS Zebra (1815): Mediterranean

 On 3 January 1839, Robert Fanshawe Stopford assumed command and sailed her to the Mediterranean.
 During Muhammad Ali's revolt against the Ottoman Sultan and Ali's subsequent invasion of Syria in what became known as the Oriental Crisis of 1840 or the Syrian War, Zebra served with the naval force in the Eastern Mediterranean under Charles Napier.

 On 23 February 1840, Commander James John Stopford assumed command.
 On 5 May 1840, Zebra was in Malta for repairs.
 En route for Corfu, she had knocked off part of her false keel at Cape Blanco.
 On 19 July Zebra joined the first rate Princess Charlotte, the third rate Benbow, and the corvette Daphne in sailing for the Syrian coast.
 By 8 September, Zebra had sailed with Admiral Sir Robert Stopford's fleet from Alexandria, which arrived at Beirut three days later.
 On 12 September her marines participated in the unsuccessful attack on the fortress at Gebail (Byblos) during which one of them was killed.

 On 26 September 1840, Zebra joined Benbow and the sixth rate Carysfort to cover an attack on Tortosa.
 The boats carrying the landing party grounded on a reef while under fire.
 The boats of the landing party could not get off before the landing party had suffered eight killed and eighteen wounded.
 This attack too was essentially unsuccessful, with Zebra suffering three or four men wounded.

 Zebra was present at the capture of Acre and operated on the coast of Syria.
 The Navy awarded the Turkish Medal to participants in the campaign.
-On 16 October 1844, Parliament voted a grant to those on board the Royal Navy fleet from 9 September-10 October 1840 and at the bombardment on 3 November of St Jean D'Acre.
+On 16 October 1844, Parliament voted a grant to those on board the Royal Navy fleet from 9 September to 10 October 1840 and at the bombardment on 3 November of St Jean D'Acre.